AusClimateService/npcp/reports/phase1/phase1_report.md

 the NPCP established a bias correction intercomparison project.
-This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS right now for producing a general purpose bias corrected version/s of the CORDEX Australasia dataset.
+This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS right now for producing a general purpose bias corrected version of the CORDEX Australasia dataset.

 The intercomparison involved validating the various bias correction methods against the same observational data that was used to calibrate the methods (the "calibration" task)